Oso-Grande/olcPGEX_Font/README.md

 (You will need a python3.6 and above interpreter with the Pillow module installed. [pip install pillow] )

-#####Important:
+####Important:
-The file ***glyphs_required.txt*** is a txt file that can contain any unicode characters you wish to be able to render.
+The file ***glyphs_required.txt*** in the example above is a txt file that can contain any unicode characters you wish to be able to render.
+This text file should be utf-8 encoded.
 A list of used unique characters will be extracted and those characters will be built into the png along with the unicode mappings and glyph positions (as data embedded into the png pixel data itself).
 The olc::CustomFont() constructor will detect that this png is a custom font and be able to render the glyphs within it.

 Example of the contents of glyphs_required.txt :-
 ```
 こんにちは世界
 ```

-#####NOTE:Only the characters in this text file will be part of the font.
+####NOTE:Only the characters in this text file will be part of the font.

 This special png actually contains not only the glyphs but also the necessary font metrics encoded into the pixel data itself.